strimzi/proposals/081-unregistration-of-KRaft-nodes.md

 The new field in the `Kafka` CR will be called `nodeIds` (the same name as already used in `KafkaNodePool` CR).
 As the new field will be used only temporarily by the workaround implementation, the description of the field will make it clear that:
-* This file is supposed to be used for internal purposes only
+* This field is supposed to be used for internal purposes only
 * It will be removed in the future once it is not needed anymore

 The `.status` section with the new field will look something like this: